 Phase 2 reviews both the syntax and operability accuracy of WHOIS records by assessing the functionality of the information in a record (e.g., Does the email go through?
 Does the phone ring?
 Will the mail be delivered?).
 Phase 2 is ongoing with a new report published every 6 months, detailing the leading types of non conformance, trends and comparisons of WHOIS accuracy across regions, Registrar Accreditation Agreement (RAA) versions and gTLD types.
-The newest Phase 2 Cycle 5 report was published in December 2017.
+The newest Phase 2 Cycle 6 report was published in June 2018.

 Phase 3 has not started yet.
 According to the latest updates from ICANN Org, due to cost and feasibility issues arising from identity verification or validation, ICANN is not currently pursuing this path.
-ICANN org is seeking information regarding commercial services that focus on global address validation as part of the Across-Field Address Validation work.

 It is worth mentioning that only a sample of WHOIS records is used for accuracy testing.
 A two-stage sampling method is used to provide a sample to reliably estimate subgroups of interest, such as ICANN region, New gTLD or Prior gTLD, and RAA type.
 Two samples are prepared at the beginning of each report cycle: